 Most programs last four to five years.
 In order to apply, prospective students must have a bachelor's degree in a relevant field.
 Some schools also require students to have work experience in psychological or forensic settings.

 Doctoral Degree in Clinical Psychology with a Concentration in Forensic Psychology

 Students learn about the legal system and the various roles of forensic professionals.
 Courses might cover cross-cultural psychology and other diversity issues.
-Legal topics teach students to evaluate individual risk for violence potential, intelligence, mental state, cognition and behavioral disorders in order to provide consultation to courts, lawyers and corrections officials.
-They learn to give expert testimony in court and recommend treatment plans for accused or convicted individuals.
+Legal topics teach students to evaluate an individual's violence potential, intelligence, mental state, cognition and behavioral disorders in order to provide consultation to courts, lawyers and corrections officials.
+Students also learn to give expert testimony in court and recommend treatment plans for accused or convicted individuals.
 Some examples of course topics include:

 - Research methods and statistics for psychology

 - Forensic interviewing

 Graduates of doctoral clinical forensic psychology programs qualify for licensure as psychology practitioners in mental health facilities, psychiatric hospitals and private practice.
 They might also work in academic institutions, courts, police departments or government agencies.
 Clinical psychologists specializing in forensic psychology can pursue one or more of the following career options:

 Through lecture-based coursework, experiential learning and independent research, doctoral programs provide aspiring forensic psychologists with the legal and psychological expertise they need to get licensed for clinical work or to pursue academic research careers.